emredevops/financialhousehomework/readme.md

-DevOps Homework
+Financial House DevOps Homework

 1.Coding

-    "aws s3 ls --region us-east-1"
+    "python3 listbuckets.py"

-With AWS CLI you can get list of S3 Buckets.
-This command will give us bucket names and creation dates.
-If you don't use "us-east-1" as default region creation date can be difference on console screen because S3 global service and sometimes latency can be happen.
+I wrote this little script by using Boto3 which is Python library of AWS.
+When you run the above command on a computer with Python3 installed, it will give you bucket names and creation dates.

 2.Configuration Management